“Let now these intimations come

 Steiner was emphatic:

 “The artistic element, then, begins to be the guide to the first stage of exact clairvoyance — that of imagination.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
-64. (Note that in this case imagination is not a low form of clairvoyance — it is the first stage of high or exact clairvoyance.)
+64

 “If one goes beyond imagination and reaches the second stage of exact clairvoyance (described in greater detail in my books), one attains inspiration — perception of independent spirit, no longer connected to the physical body.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
-66. The third stage is intuition.
+66

-I could say more, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps I shouldn’t.
+We could trace this farther, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps we shouldn’t.
 So round up his books and settle down for a good read.
 Particularly interesting are the books in the series Foundations of Waldorf Education.
 Waldorf teachers study these books intently.
-Before sending a child to a Waldorf school, perhaps you should study them, too.
+Before sending a child to a Waldorf school, perhaps you should, too.

 ••• ◊◊◊◊ •••